sgarg99/Feedback_Ingestion_Service/README.md

 * Source - Exposed via public APIs
 * Tenant - Each tenant can derive data from multiple sources.
 * Feedback Pull Service -  Pull Feedback from different sources
+* Feedback APIs - APIs to add feedback and retrieve feedback
 * Tranformation Service - Transform the feedback data from various sources to a unified schema model
 * Feeback Database - Stores the transformed feedback